metin/ProAngularJS-Repo/README.md

 087-services-parse: Illustrate how to use the $parse service to dynamically parse expressions that a user types in a text field.

 088-services-parse-advanced: Illustrates a more sensible use of $parse that consists in reading two attributes from a directive and parsing the result back into the DOM after having applied programmatically an expression.
 In particular in this example, it is calculated a price + tax.

+089-services-interpolate: Illustrates the use of $interpolate to achieve the same results as 088-.

+090-services-interpolate-no-moustaches: Illustrates how to change the interpolation characters so that {{}} are no longer used to identify inline binding expressions.